SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 - All forms are in a table.

-With these conclusions we can start with the tests.
+With these conclusions, we can start with the tests.
 The test `firstNameField` tests whether the correct information is entered into the contact information section.
-Like our previous methods, we need to create multiple methods to get the fields elements to put some information into them.
+Like our previous methods, we need to create multiple methods to get the field's elements to put some information into them.
-At following we show one method that returns the field with the name `firstName`.
+In the following, we show one method that returns the field with the name `firstName`.

 ```